Grill a Steak for Dad on Father's Day

-It’s the one time of year when we take time to share how much we appreciate all the things dad has done for us, and the time he has given us.
+Nashville, Ark. – It’s the one time of year when we take time to share how much we appreciate all the things Dad has done for us, and the time he has given us.
 So why not take time to grill his favorite steak with all the trimmings.

 When it comes to food safety, be sure to always pre-heat the grill to kill microorganisms before placing the steak on it.
 Always use separate clean tongs and plate when removing the steak from the grill.
 This will help to avoid cross contamination of bacteria with uncooked meat.

 As with any cooking project, the right ingredients are essential.
-Depending upon budget, decide which type of steak to purchase.
+Depending upon your budget, decide which type of steak to purchase.
 Your more tender cuts of steak include rib eye, T-bone or porterhouse, sirloin or top loin strip.
-Because they are the tenderest, they will also be more expensive.
-Your less tender cuts, such as flank and top round will be easier on the budget.
-Give dad the best your budget can afford.
+Because they are most tender, they will also be more expensive.
+Your less tender cuts, such as flak and top round will be easier on the budget.
+Give Dad the best your budget can afford.

 Although grilling will give you a juicy, smoky steak, sometimes you want to add a little flavor to the mix.
 Do so with rubs and marinades, both of which add flavor and tenderness to anything you put them on.